jkirchhefer/Base-Commerce-Sandbox-Test/README.md

 ## Getting Started
 Make sure to put in your keys and file paths.
 Consult the [Base Commerce technical documentation](https://confluence.basecommerce.net/bctd) if you're having any trouble.

+## Descriptions
+#### Writer Programs
+This program helps you design the specific test cases you would like to process.
+Simply set the parameters for each transaction and add it to the list.
+When you run the program, it will convert the transaction to JSON and write it to the transactions.json file.

+#### Reader Programs
+This program reads transactions from the transactions.json file, processes them, and writes each transaction type and ID to the transactions.txt file.

+#### Receiver Programs
+This program reads the transaction types and IDs from the transactions.txt file, retrives the status of each transaction, and writes the
+Name, ID, amount, and status.